franko/gsl-shell/doc/user-manual/gdt.rst

 .. function:: write_csv(t, filename)

     Write a CSV file with the given ``filename`` with the content of the table ``t``.

+.. function:: interp(t, description[, interp_method])

+    Return a function that perform an interpolation based on the ``description`` string.
+    The description should be of the form ``y ~ x``.
+    The meaning is to interpolate the variable ``y`` based on the values of ``x``.
+    Both variable names should be valid numeric columns defined in the table.
+    In addition the values of the x variables should be monotonically increasing.

 GDT Methods
 -----------